Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Introduction

 \section{Introduction}

-Thorium dioxide (ThO$_2$) shows great potential for use in nuclear fuels due to its enhanced thermo-physical properties, reduced production of radioactive waste compared to conventional uranium dioxide (UO$_2$) fuel \cite{Lombardi2008}, and increased resistance against potential nuclear weapons proliferation \cite{Ashley2012}.
-The thermal transport in nuclear fuel plays a pivotal role in determining the efficiency and safety of nuclear reactors.
-Therefore, establishing a fundamental and comprehensive understanding of thermal transport of ThO$_2$ in reactor conditions is imperative to ensure the dependability of nuclear systems \cite{Hurley2022,Dennett2021}.
-As is well known, irradiation-induced point defects, i.e., vacancies and interstitials, can significantly degrade the thermal conductivity of ThO$_2$ due to enhanced phonon-defect scattering \cite{Jin2022,Deskins2022}.
-Given the limitations in experimental sample preparation and handling, physics-based modeling has played a substantial role in predicting thermal conductivity across various temperature ranges and under the influence of different types of point defects \cite{Dennett2021}.
+Thorium dioxide (ThO$_2$) shows great potential for use in nuclear fuels due to its enhanced thermo-physical properties, reduced waste by volume compared to conventional uranium dioxide (UO$_2$) fuel \cite{Lombardi2008}, and increased resistance against potential nuclear weapons proliferation \cite{Ashley2012}.
+Thermal transport in nuclear fuel plays a pivotal role in determining the efficiency and safety of nuclear reactors.
+Therefore, establishing a fundamental and comprehensive understanding of thermal transport in ThO$_2$ and related fluorite oxides in reactor conditions is imperative for nuclear systems \cite{Hurley2022,Dennett2021}.
+It is well known that irradiation-induced defects, including points defects, fission products, and defect clusters, can significantly degrade the thermal conductivity in fluorite oxides, whose conductivity is governed by phonons, due to enhanced phonon-defect scattering \cite{Jin2022,Deskins2022}.
+Given the limitations in experimental sample preparation and handling, physics-based modeling has played a substantial role in predicting thermal conductivity across various temperature ranges and under the influence of different types of defects \cite{Dennett2021}.

-The phonon-defect scattering is described as a perturbation to harmonic lattice dynamics \cite{Gurunathan2020}.
-Up to now, the widely accepted description of the phonon-phonon and phonon-defect scattering is based on the seminal work by Klemens \cite{Klemens1955}.
-In this model, Klemens derived the analytical expression for the phonon scattering affected by point defects using second-order perturbation theory assuming a single atom unit cell and linear phonon dispersion \cite{Zou2002, Fletcher1987}.
-Recently, an \textit{ab initio} calculation of the phonon-defect scattering rate using Green’s function T-matrix method \cite{Mingo2010,Kundu2011}, which includes the interatomic force constants (IFCs), has been proposed by Malakkal et al. \cite{malakkal2023firstprinciples} to describe the phonon scattering due to point defects and their impact on the thermal conductivity of ThO$_2$.
-However, only oxygen and thorium vacancies ($\mathrm{V_{O}}$ and $\mathrm{V_{Th}}$) were investigated by Malakkal et al. because the T-matrix method can not be applied to interstitial defects \cite{Jiang2022}.